dkingDev/MP1/README.md

 - Nice simple navigation menu which takes you to three different pages and is highlighted for the current page being visited.
 - Contact form, which allows users to request help or further information.
 This feature also provides a "Congratulations!" response.
 - Active locations list which allows the user to go directly to the sports centers they choose.
-- Each visited page has a "return to top" feature.
+- Each visited page has a "Chat pop-up" feature.

 ## Design